-Every Class 12 Maths resource on Collegedunia is curated by subject experts, mapped to the 2026-27 rationalised NCERT, and refined against the last five years of CBSE Board and competitive-exam papers.
+Subject experts make every Class 12 Maths resource on Collegedunia.
+Each one maps to the 2026-27 NCERT and draws on the last five years of CBSE Board and competitive-exam papers.

 All NCERT Class 12 Mathematics Resource Listings

 Browse every resource type for Class 12 Mathematics from one place.
-Each card below opens the dedicated listing page that links to all 14 chapters for that resource type, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.
+Each card below opens its own listing page.
+That page links to all 14 chapters for that resource type, the combined all-chapters PDF, and the 2026-27 NCERT notes.

 Class 12 Mathematics Quick Video Walkthrough